Free Government Cell Phones

 • Earn Money

-Free cell phones with unlimited talk & text from U.S. government-backed program
+Free cell phones with unlimited talk, text & Internet from U.S. government program

-Just how much would one of these government cell phones change your life?
+Just how much could a free government cell phones and free internet service improve your life?
+Just consider:

-• You can you stay in touch with your doctor and other emergency medical professionals more easily with a mobile phone.
+You can you stay in touch with your doctor and other emergency medical professionals more easily with a mobile phone and internet service.

-• A cell phone can help you keep in touch with family and other loved ones.
+A cell phone and internet service can help you keep in touch with family and other loved ones.

 Thanks to the FCC-mandated, government-sponsored program, called LifeLine Assistance, the financially disadvantaged can receive a cell phone and anywhere from 250 to an unlimited number of minutes and texts every month — at no charge!
 And in the best deal in the country, Assurance Wireless, in conjunction with the California Lifeline program, offers an incredible unlimited talk and text plan.
 No cost.
 We see this as a trend that others will follow.

-An estimated 12-15 million other Americans already participate, and tens of millions more qualify to enroll today.
-With the economy falling further and further behind, more and more Americans are finding themselves eligible for the Lifeline phone service program.
+An estimated 12-15 million other Americans already participate in Lifeline, and millions more qualify for the program but have not yet enrolled.
+What are you waiting for?
+As the economy slows down and unemployment ticks up, more and more Americans find themselves eligible for the Lifeline phone service program and/or the Affordable Connectivity Program.

-In the 90’s, the Federal Communications Commission (FCC) set up the Lifeline phone service program via a mandate by the FCC.
-This program, funded by Universal Service Fund fees on telephone bills, provides qualified consumers with discounted (often no charge) monthly telephone service.
-It began as just a landline program and a few years ago made it’s debut with cell phones.
-It’s been commonly called the Obama phone, but that’s a misnomer, an urban legend as the Lifeline phone program begsn under the Bush Administration.
+In the 90’s, the Federal Communications Commission (FCC) set up the Lifeline phone.
+Funded by Universal Service Fund fees on telephone bills, Lifeline provides qualified consumers with free monthly telephone service.
+It began as just a landline program and a few years ago made its debut with cell phones back in 2009.
+It’s often called the Obama Phone, but that’s a misnomer, an urban legend, because the Lifeline free government cell phone program began under the Bush Administration.

-In addition to the phone, which comes with voice mail, call waiting and caller ID and other features, you will typically get at least 250 minutes per month, but as we’ve pointed out, you could receive unlimited voice minutes (and even unlimited texting!) per month with some providers in some states.
+IIn addition to the phone, which comes with voice mail, call waiting and caller ID and other features, you will typically get at least 250 minutes per month, but as we’ve pointed out, you could receive unlimited voice minutes (and even unlimited texting!) per month depending on which plans are available in your state and which plan you choose.
 In addition, all companies offer the ability to send and receive text messages, some offering an unlimited number of texts.

-How do you get this cell phone at no cost to you?
+How do you get this cell phone at no cost?

-You can get your free mobile phone and service from dozens of Lifeline companies in 49 states, D.C. and Puerto Rico .
-From big companies such as Safelink Wireless, Assurance Wireless and Budget Mobile to regional providers to single state companies, odds are you’ll have an assortment of vendors to choose from.
+You can get your free mobile phone and service from dozens of Lifeline companies in 49 states, D.C. and Puerto Rico.
+Big companies such as Safelink Wireless and Assurance Wireless offer plans almost everywhere and other regional providers and single state providers are also available to you.
+The list of companies varies on a state-by-state basis, but odds you’ll have an assortment of vendors to choose from.

 To jump ahead to see if you qualify for the phone and service, click here now.

-Since this is a federally-mandated program, there are basic features each company must offer.
+Since these are federally-mandated programs, there are basic features each company must offer.
 That said, the plans can vary measurably from company to company, so you need to check each offer in your state.
-You would not want to settle for 250 minutes, when a competitor will give you 1,000 minutes, would you?
-Some companies even offer unlimited minutes, but you have find out which ones might be in your state.
+You would not want to settle for 250 minutes when a competitor will give you 1,000 minutes or even unlimited minutes, would you?

-Eligibility is nearly uniform from state to state, with across the board qualification by participation in federal aid programs such as Food Stamps, Medicaid, and SSI among others.
-But, each state may have its own additional ways to qualify.
-And, if you aren’t on one of the listed programs, you’ll be able to qualify based upon your income level, even if substantially higher than the poverty level.
-It’s easy to qualify for a free government cell phone.
+Eligibility is nearly uniform from state to state (although the state of California has set up an entirely different set of standards).
+To simplify it down to the basics, you qualify if you participate in federal aid programs such as Food Stamps, Medicaid, and SSI among others.
+But that being said, each state can also offer additional ways to qualify.
+Even if you don’t participate in one of the listed Federal or state programs, you may be able to qualify based upon your income level.
+And to put a cherry on the Lifeline/ACP sundae, you can qualify even if your income is substantially higher than the poverty level.

-So no matter why you need a mobile phone: to look for a job, to keep in touch with your kids, or have for an emergency, you can get one at no out of pocket expense.
+So no matter why you need a mobile phone — to look for a job, to check in with medical professionals, to keep in touch with your kids, or just in case of emergencies — you can get one at no out of pocket expense.

 We invite you to explore this site and learn more about the companies, the plans and how you can get your own free cell phone.
 Follow the link below to learn more on how to qualify.